jronallo/iiif-workshop-new/content/content-search-api/search-service.md

 We're going to add a search service to our manifest now.

 {{% notice note %}}
-We only have one canvas which has much of any text and that's the only page we'll be able to search when we're done.
+We only have one canvas which hasn't much of any text and that's the only page we'll be able to search when we're done.
 That's just a limitation of our example and not the search API.
 {{% /notice %}}

 ## Prepare the Canvas

-Before can search we'll need to adjust our canvas to point to
+Before we can search we'll need to adjust our canvas to point to <!-- point to what? -->

 - Search for the canvas with the label of "table"
 - Change the `@id` for that canvas to https://d.lib.ncsu.edu/collections/canvas/segPap_003